CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 | 2     | Static      |
 | 3     | Special     |

-Although "str1", "str2" and "str3" were obfuscated, but their functions can be easily recognized too.
+Although "str1", "str2" and "str3" were obfuscated, their functions can still be easily recognized:

 | str1 | target class's name       |
 |:----:|:-------------------------:|